Optical non-linearities and spontaneous translational symmetry breaking in driven-dissipative moir\'e exciton-polaritons: Hard-core excitons

 The photon amplitude in Eq.~\ref{psi}, which couples collectively to the sites with different colours, can also be used as a witness of this set of solutions with broken translational symmetry for the excitons.
 This is illustrated in Fig.~\ref{Fig8} where we show the photon number $n_p=|\psi_\alpha|^2$ for the various hysteresis branches discussed above.
 Since for excitons the low to high density transition occurs for different values of $f,$ the photon number also exhibits this strong hysteresis dependence.
 Figure~\ref{Fig8}(b) shows the photon number for the same parameters as Figs.~\ref{Fig2}-\ref{Fig3}.
 Here, the black lines correspond to the photon densities when the excitons are uniformly distributed in the moir\'e lattice, that is, the population-balanced low- and high-density branches shown in Fig.~\ref{Fig2}.
 The red lines illustrate the photon densities of steady-state solutions for which the exciton occupations exhibit broken translational symmetry as in Fig.~\ref{Fig3}(a)-(b).
 The pink area corresponds to the regime where a steady state can be found with broken translational symmetry.

-These imbalanced solutions are sensitive to the ratio $\Omega/V_{nn}$ and disappear when this parameter is large enough.
-In Fig.~\ref{Fig8} we show the shrinking of these solutions when $\Omega/V_{nn}$ is increased, from $\Omega/V_{nn}=0.35$ to $0.5$.
-The pink region clearly decreases for larger values of $\Omega/V_{nn}.$ This illustrates that the solutions with broken translational symmetry are suppressed as for large $\Omega/V_{nn},$ and fade for $\Omega/V_{nn}>0.65.$ The broadening of the excitonic lines leads to smoothing of the interaction effects, in turn, the large moir\'e periodicity which gives a small $V_{nn}$ imposes narrow excitonic lines.
+The size of the pink area is determined by the ratio between the light-matter coupling and the strength of the non-local interactions.
+To illustrate this point we show in Fig.~\ref{Fig8} the shrinking of these solutions when $\Omega/V_{nn}$ is increased, from $\Omega/V_{nn}=0.35$ to $0.5$.
+The pink region clearly decreases for larger values of $\Omega/V_{nn}.$ This illustrates that the solutions with broken translational symmetry are suppressed as for large $\Omega/V_{nn},$ and disappear for $\Omega/V_{nn}>0.65.$ The broadening of the excitonic lines leads to smoothing of the interaction effects, in turn, the large moir\'e periodicity which gives a small $V_{nn}$ imposes narrow excitonic lines.
 Experimentally, small broadening of the exciton linewidths have been reported in moir\'e setups, which can be of the order of $0.1\text{meV}$~\cite{Jin2019}.

-Thus we have shown that non-local interactions allow for steady-state solutions with broken translational symmetry, that is, with unbalanced population in terms of the exciton colour.
+Thus we have shown that non-local interactions allow for steady-state solutions with spontaneously broken translational symmetry, that is, with unbalanced population in terms of the exciton colour.
 Numerically, we access states with broken translational symmetry by initializing our self-consisting approach with seeds that explicitly break this symmetry, see further details in the Appendix~\ref{appendixA}.
-Our ansatz is based on the uses of a supercell containing three kinds of moir\'e sites, thus, the solutions follow the restriction imposed by our ansatz.
-In general, one would expect that in presence of disorder different solutions beyond the limitations of our ansatz can emerge giving the solutions a more complex spatial structure.
+We stress that although the ability to access states with broken translational symmetry depends on the initial seed, the existence of such steady-states hinges on the non-local interactions and as these states are absent when $\Omega/V_{nn}\gg 1$.
+This dependence on the initial seed is a feature commonly shared for any broken symmetry phenomenon, where the initial seed is used only to select which of the various broken symmetry states is realized.
+For example, in typical self-consistent schemes for equilibrium Bose-Hubbard-like models, the detection of states with broken translational symmetry requires an initial ansatz that explicitly breaks this symmetry; then, the self-consistent approach can drive the solution into equilibrium states that may preserve the broken translational symmetry.